wumphlett/COMP-2210/A2-Collection-Selector/README.md

 # A2-Collection-Selector
 Creation and implementation of collection based mathematical functions
-Full project details can be read in collection_selector.pdf
+*full project details can be read in collection_selector.pdf*